 Signing up with mail.com is a breeze.
 Simply enter your name, desired email address, security question, password, and that’s it – An email account within 3 minutes.
-While they do not have a hard limit on how much storage you have, they do impose a 50mb file attachment limit.
+But take note, they do have a limit of 65 GB storage for free users, and the largest allowed file attachment is 30 MB.

 Restrictions: 1GB of storage space